shubhishukla10/Whispering_MLaaS/README.md

 taskset -c 0 python3 Collect_inference_timings_CIFAR100.py -m alexnet
 python3 Distinguish_Labels_CIFAR100.py -m alexnet
 ```
+(Refer to Figure 3 in paper for our results)

 Similarly, you can get results for differentially trained model using Opacus library using the following scripts for CIFAR-10 and CIFAR-100 dataset:

 ```